The Do's and Don'ts of Healthy Weight Loss at Any Age

 - You want to burn fat when losing weight, but fat is acidic.
 So, that comes back to one of the big "Do's" (to drink ionized water throughout the day) and the reason why alkaline ionized water is so important to anyone trying to lose weight.

 - Eat the right amount of proteins for your body.
 Proteins are needed to rebuild and repair all of the cells and tissues in your body.
 Certain meats are better than others, and when you're trying to lose weight it's important to chose the meats or other proteins that are BEST.
 Make every calorie count for quality.
 This will help you succeed in your weight loss goals more quickly and ultimately be healthier for you.
 Fish, such as wild-caught Alaskan cod or salmon are just about the BEST protein source that I know of.
 When I'm trying to lose weight I will try to eat high quality fish such as this every day.
 Eggs are a pretty good source too, and I will usually have a few servings of eggs per week.
-Other meats are more acidic and taxing on the body than fish and eggs, and so I will eat them more sparingly.
-Cheese and milk products are the worst, and if you can eliminate these altogether you will likely experience better success with bowel movements as well as weight-loss.
+Processed meats are more acidic and taxing on the body, and so I usually won't eat them.
+Cheese and milk products are okay if they come from grass-fed cows only.

-- Get enough proteins, but don’t over-eat them, because the excess will either turn into fat (or be burned as energy if your diet is low in carbs).
+- Get enough proteins, but don’t over-eat them.
+Excess proteins will turn into fat (or be burned as energy if your diet is low in carbs).
 Burning protein as energy can cause an extremely acidic condition in the body.

 - Eat the right amount of good fats for your body.
 The two essential fats, which your body can’t produce, are Omega 3 and Omega 6 fatty acids.
 Make sure you consume these daily, because without them your brain, nerves, and cell membranes won’t be healthy.
-The best ratio of Omega 3 to Omega 6 is about 1:1 (i.e., equal amounts).
-Omega 3 is more rare than Omega 6.
+We can usually get enough Omega 6 without much effort, but Omega 3 can be tricky.
+It's best to try to balance these two Omega vitamins about 1:1 (i.e., equal amounts).
 A good source of Omega 3 oil is in eggs and in fatty fish, such as Alaskan cod or salmon.
 I like wild-caught fish better than farmed fish, because of the fewer toxins in the fat.
 It's a cleaner fat.
 The cleaner the fats, the better for weight-loss and health.
 When I eat beef, I prefer grass-fed beef for this same reason.
 Fats are also needed for the transport of vitamins A, D, E and K into and out of our cells.
 Some of our hormone production requires fat as well.
 I can tell if I'm eating enough fat, because my skin will be softer, sleep will be sounder, nerves will be calmer, and appetite will be less.
+I usually supplement my daily diet with about 3 grams of wild-caught cod-liver oil.

 - Get enough fiber throughout the day.
 Fiber is necessary for healthy digestion.
 Whole vegetables and other plant-based-foods are the best sources of fiber.
 Fiber not only gives bulk to your stools, but even more importantly it becomes food for your good-bacteria in the gut.